 Technical considerations and logistics

 The main problem photographers face on Socotra island is a power supply.
 The electricity is only available in Hadiboh – with regular power shortages.
 When available, the power outlets can be European two-pin or UK three pins – bring an adapter.
 The best idea is to charge batteries in car, while driving.
 A power converter for cars is a must.
 Or even solar panels or diesel power generator.
 A good advice is to have multiple memory cards so you don’t need to do daily backups on your laptop.
 Multiple camera batteries as well.
-My rule of thumb is to be able to shoot for five days without recharging.
+My rule of thumb is to be able to shoot for four days without recharging.

 Another consideration is weather conditions.
 Despite being an island, humidity is not an issue for camera gear.
 The bigger problem is dust and sand.
 The mountains are very dry and dust is present everywhere.
 Also while driving the dirt roads, there is always dust blowing into the vehicles.
 And then there are sand dunes and sandy beaches.
 Make sure you protect and clean your gear regularly.